wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/1-introduction.md

 ## Portals web app

 A Microsoft Azure web app is configured to run the portal site by using the portal solutions and metadata.
 The web app is automatically configured in the same region as the Dataverse environment.
 This web app is accessible through a unique URL that is specified during the provisioning process.
-The web app is not customizable; however, portal administrators have a number of configuration options available to them.
+The web app isn't customizable; however, portal administrators have many configuration options available to them.
 For example, they can configure the portal web app to capture detailed diagnostics logs for troubleshooting purposes.

 > [!div class="mx-imgBorder"]
 > [![Screenshot example of the Portals web app.](../media/1-portal-server-ss.png)](../media/1-portal-server-ss.png#lightbox)